(Photo Source: Ian)

 Soon after India obtained independence, Prime Minister Jawahar Nehru chaired a meeting to discuss appointing a chief general for the Indian Army.
 As key leaders discussed candidates and options, Nehru disappointingly claimed: “I think we should appoint a British officer as the general as we don’t have anyone with enough experience to lead.”
 Everybody nodded their heads in support and they started discussing possible British candidates.

 This same conversation Nehru had with his leaders half a century ago is the same conversation taking place in many global organisations today.
-There are always big vacancies to fill yet no one experienced enough to fill them.
+There are always big vacancies to fill yet no one is experienced enough to fill them.
 And most leaders look outside their organisation and even outside the country for that perfect “experienced” person.
 Nehru’s story though, ends differently.

 One of Nehru’s officers abruptly interrupted Nehru as he started contemplating which British “expat” to bring in: “I have one point, sir.
 Can I interrupt?”